 The sweet and creamy result is the perfect way to end any meal.
 Give a Cuban coffee a try today, and let us know what you thought in the comments below!

 A Cortadito is a Cuban espresso sweetened with sugar and topped with an equal amount of steamed milk.
 However, they don’t always add sugar.
+Here’s how to make a cortadito coffee.
 This is similar to a Cortado, a Spanish espresso topped with steamed milk, usually not sweetened.

 Cuban coffee is served in small cups because it is very strong and sweet, just like espresso.
 Drinking a big mugful of it would be overwhelming for the tastebuds, and the hit of sugar and caffeine would have you bouncing off the walls.